-Computer Forensics for Lawyers Who Can't Set the Clock on their VCR
+Computer Forensics for Lawyers Who Can't Set a Digital Clock

 "When you go looking for something specific, your chances of finding it are very bad.
 Because of all the things in the world, you're only looking for one of them.
 When you go looking for anything at all, your chances of finding it are very good.
 Because of all the things in the world, you're sure to find some of them."

 Movie Detective Daryl Zero, from the film "The Zero Effect"